BitPlatter/fluiddata_flask_example/README.md

 ## Installation

-In order to run this example application you will need three things
+In order to run this example we will need to gather three things:

 1. flask
 2. fluiddata python library